Elisabete José Vicente

 • Isolation of Trypanosoma cruzi DNA fragments which function as ARS elements in Saccharomyces cerevisiae

-Santuza Maria Ribeiro Teixeira, Ana Clara Schenberg Frascino, Elisabete Vicente Galembeck, Maristela de Oliveira Azevedo, and Spartaco Astolfi Filho
+Santuza Maria Ribeiro Teixeira, Ana Clara Schenberg Frascino, Elisabete Vicente Galembeck, Maristela de Oliveira Azevedo, Spartaco Astolfi Filho

 RECENT SCHOLAR PUBLICATIONS